Settlement configuration

 • Chargebacks

-A payout occurs if the resulting settlement balance is positive, which is the normal case.
+A payout occurs if the resulting settlement balance is positive or carried forward and netted against future positive settlements when negative.

 • Bank accounts – One or more accounts that may receive payouts when a settlement balance is positive.

-settlement_scheduleobjectDefines when settlement cycles occur and which transactions are included.Yes
+Settlement scheduleDefines when settlement cycles occur and which Partner balance transactions are included in each cycle.

 Note: Settlement schedules produce settlements, not payouts.
-Payouts occur only when the settlement balance is positive.
+Payouts occur only when the settlement balance is positive; negative balances roll forward and are netted against future positive balances.

 Link copied!

-Klarna sets up a Payment Acquiring Account and assigns one Settlement Account.
-Klarna then creates the Settlement configuration with the appropriate schedule, bank accounts, and other properties.
+Klarna sets up a Payment Acquiring Account and creates the associated Settlement Account.
+Klarna then configures the settlement schedule, the payout bank accounts, and any reference prefixes.
+The Acquiring Partner does not perform these steps directly.

 • One Settlement configuration for all Payment Acquiring Accounts